 Our Primary Care Mental Health Service is an award-winning service, receiving national interest as a new and innovative way of working in Primary Care.
 Based in GP practices and Neighbourhood teams we ensure that those with mental health needs are seen at the right time, in the right place, by the right people.

-We're looking for enthusiastic Band 6 Primary Care MH Practitioners, who hold NMC or HCPC registration, to join us.
-We currently have two vacancies covering Cambridgeshire area, including the city of Cambridge.
+We're looking for an enthusiastic Band 6 Primary Care Mental Health Practitioner, who holds NMC or HCPC registration, to join us.

 - Have excellent communication skills and the ability to complete robust clinical assessments independently.